 If you’re regularly sending a lot of the same item, it’s probably worth getting a quote for custom sized packaging to fit your item.
 Many people don’t even consider this, but if you’re sending more than 200 units every few months, then the cost of a customised box can actually be less than a standard one as it’ll only use just the right amount of cardboard (prices of which have risen around 10% recently).
 It’ll also reduce the amount of time to pack and the amount of void fill required.

-Outsourcing to a fulfilment warehouse is another option for reducing postage costs.
+Outsourcing to your order fulfilment is another option for reducing postage costs.
 We have large accounts directly with Royal Mail and ParcelForce to get the very best rates for our clients, which can save a considerable amount of money – in many cases this is more than the order picking fee.
 If you’re looking to grow your business and would like more free time then outsourcing to a 3PL is an option worth considering.